Inflamase Forte drops

 - if you have diabetes, glaucoma, optic nerve damage, or thinning of the cornea or other eye tissues

 Some MEDICINES MAY INTERACT with Inflamase Forte drops.
-Because little, if any, of Inflamase Forte drops is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of Inflamase Forte drops are absorbed into the blood, the risk of it interacting with another medicine is low.

 Ask your health care provider if Inflamase Forte drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.